ARGUMENT (Declared Bias: Liberal Democrat)

 First, the easy task: proving that it can be widely used for socially useful purposes.
 A prime example is Stellar, a nonprofit that seeks to make international money transfers cheaper and more efficient .
 Its native currency, the lumen, is necessary to secure the Stellar network against DDoS attacks and to serve as a bridge currency in cases involving fiat currencies that do not have large direct markets .
 Stellar is also an example of already-realized legitimate potential; it has partnered with IBM to launch blockchain-based banking services in the South Pacific .

-Crypto skeptics contend that distributed-ledger technologies have thus far not done much in the realm of legal financial transactions that already existing technologies cannot do better, meaning that they currently have negligible beneficial use relative to their illicit use .
+Crypto skeptics contend that distributed-ledger technologies have not meaningfully improved over existing financial technologies in any realm outside of illicit transactions .
 Stiglitz bases his call for the criminalization of Bitcoin on similar grounds .
-If one assumes that speculation (i.e., holding units of a digital currency in hopes that it will appreciate in value relative to fiat currencies such as the US dollar) is a socially beneficial application, cryptocurrencies are already mostly used for justifiable purposes .
+If one assumes that speculation is a socially beneficial application, cryptocurrencies are already mostly used for justifiable purposes .
 For the sake of argument, however, it can be ignored.
 Nevertheless, Stellar Lumens and many other cryptocurrencies put the skeptic in a tough position.
 It becomes even more difficult to deny this when one takes into account that much of the utility of these currencies is unrealized and even unconceived of.

 Many cryptocurrencies are also not as useful for illicit purchases as they may appear.
 Bitcoin, for example, is arguably less private than cash because the entire transaction history of each Bitcoin public address is easily viewable online and it is surprisingly easy to trace a public address to its owner .
 But there do exist privacy-focused cryptocurrencies, such as Monero and ZCash, whose transactions are kept under cryptographic wraps.
 They may invite another fallback position for anti-crypto hawks: outlaw only currencies that seem particularly suited to illicit activity.
 But it would be difficult to draw a line between legitimate and illegitimate currencies.
 Governments cannot always distinguish a cryptocurrency that is socially beneficial from one that is not, meaning that the former may sometimes be outlawed.